IqbalAhmadi/Work-Day-Scheduler/README.md

 - HTML
 - CSS
 - JavaScript
+- Bootstrap
+- Luxon

 ## Usage

-- When you click the start button
+- When you open the planner
+- Then current day is displayed at the top of the calendar
+- When you scroll down
-- Then a timer starts and you are presented with a question
+- Then you are presented with timeblocks for standard business hours
+- When you view the timeblocks for that day
+- Then each timeblock is color coded to indicate whether it is in the past, present, or future
-- When you answer a question
+- When you click into a timeblock
-- Then you are presented with another question
+- Then you can enter an event
-- When you answer a question incorrectly
+- When you click the save button for that timeblock
-- Then time is subtracted from the clock
+- Then the text for that event is saved in local storage
-- When all questions are answered or the timer reaches 0
+- When you refresh the page
-- Then the game is over
+- Then the saved events persist
-- When the game is over
-- Then you can save your initials and your score

 ## Screenshot of the Page